HiLab-git/Head-Neck-GTV/README.md

 mkdir result
 python ../../pymic/train_infer/train_infer.py test config/train_test.cfg
 ```
+Or  you can directly download the weights in https://pan.baidu.com/s/1G9XA1Nm79w_o2G4Ek4H_2Q Extraction code: 35r5

 2. Then replace `ground_truth_folder` with your own `GTV_root/label` in `config/evaluation.cfg`, and run the following command to obtain quantitative evaluation results in terms of dice.